teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 # Plugin API v3 author guide

-Plugin API v3 remains experimental in MB753.
+Plugin API v3 remains experimental in MB754.
 Packages are discoverable and explicitly loadable, but never activate at startup.
-MB753 adds a detached caller principal and a separate, core-owned quote-write gate.
-No package uses that gate yet.
+MB754 uses the detached caller principal and core-owned quote-write gate to adopt `q` and `quote` reversibly.
 It adds no automatic remediation and exposes no exception text, configuration value, mutable user object, database handle or arbitrary SQL.

 ## Package layout